VivoBarefoot Stealth II Review Facts

-Runners hitting the streets with these barefoot shoes found they were “grippy” without feeling cumbersome.
-The sole has decent traction, but won’t steady your foot on a very smooth, wet surface, since it doesn’t have extended lugs on the sole.
-Wet pavement seems to work just fine, since it has some texture to it.
+Runners who hit the streets with these barefoot shoes found they were “grippy” without feeling cumbersome.
+The sole has decent traction but won’t steady your foot on a very smooth, wet surface, since it doesn’t have extended lugs on the sole.
+Wet pavement seems to work just fine since it has some texture to it.
 A couple of reviewers were irritated by a flapping sound while walking in the Stealth II, especially on smooth indoor surfaces.

 Barefoot shoes are made to be flexible, and the VivoBarefoot Stealth II offers a good amount of stretch and flex for the foot.
 Reviewers were pleased with the way the shoe let their feet move in the same natural way

 they do without shoes.
 But some felt the sole of the shoe, while thin, was too stiff, and needed more flexibility.

 The thin sole and minimal heel offer a slight step up for stability over running barefoot, but runners should not expect a significantly stable feel.
 This is another reason why a transition period is recommended for these shoes so that the runner can make adjustments to ensure he or she is running safely.

 .
 If you’re new to the barefoot style, this is going to feel weird.
 You might need to go for a few 2-4 mile runs just to get the feel of the thin sole.
 Don’t let your new shoe excitement get the better of you.
 Give this shoe some time to wear in, and get used to how to strike the ground safely and firmly in this flat footwear.
 Side note for those who like to lift heavy things – the barefoot style is great for weight training,